danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 ### Rubocop

-For code quality checks, add [Rubocop](https://github.com/rubocop/rubocop) and some official extensions to the development group in the Gemfile:
+For code quality checks, add [Rubocop](https://github.com/rubocop/rubocop) and some extensions to the development group in the Gemfile:

 ```ruby
 group :development do